Growing Herbs Indoors. Is it Possible?

 As already mentioned, window boxes are

-ideal containers for indoor herbs.
-These can be either wooden,
+ideal for growing herbs indoors in containers.
+These can be either

 terracotta or plastic,